josego85/api-geo-paraguay/README.md

 API GEO Paraguay is a powerful service that provides precise geographical information for Paraguay based on given coordinates (latitude and longitude).
 The API supports both traditional REST endpoints and a flexible GraphQL interface, giving you multiple options for querying geographic data including details on departments, districts, cities, and neighborhoods.

+The production setup leverages both NGINX caching and Redis caching for improved performance, scalability, and rapid API responses.

 ## Quick Links

 - [Getting Started Guide](docs/guides/setup.md)